trustbroker-swiss/trustbroker.swiss/Code-of-Conduct.md

 # Code of Conduct
 _This policy is a living document, and subject to refinement and expansion in the future._

-This is a code of conduct for the Trust Broker Swiss community.
+This is a code of conduct for the trustbroker.swiss community.
 This is based and derived from various code of conducts which are mentioned below.

 ## Our Pledge
-In the interest of fostering a safe and welcoming environment, we as the Trust Broker Swiss team pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity, gender expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation. <br>
+In the interest of fostering a safe and welcoming environment, we as the trustbroker.swiss team pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity, gender expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation. <br>
 It is a shame that a statement like this is necessary in this civilised world.

 ## Our Standards